JakeSteam/blog-personal/_posts/2023-09-16-recommendation-shopify-logo-creator.md

 Before actually using my generated logo, I was very paranoid that there'd be some sort of licensing issue.
 However, this snippet from the Hatchful website seems pretty clear:

-> The logo you design with Shopify’s logo creator is 100% free and yours to own. *([source](https://www.shopify.com/tools/logo-maker#is-the-hatchful-logo-maker-free))*
+> The logo you design with Shopify's logo creator is 100% free and yours to own. *([source](https://www.shopify.com/tools/logo-maker#is-the-hatchful-logo-maker-free))*

 If this was a random website, I would be suspicious about how they can afford even the basic hosting costs.
 However, given the fact it's on the industry giant Shopify's site, and includes lots of references to Shopify, it's clear how it can be free: To get new Shopify customers.
 This is confirmed through one of the FAQs:

 > **Did you know Hatchful is a free logo maker created by Shopify?**
 >
 > Shopify is a platform that allows you to build an online or offline store, with the mission of making commerce better for everyone.
-That’s why Shopify has created Hatchful, the free online logo maker tool, for you to have a free logo with your own branding identity. ([source](https://www.shopify.com/tools/logo-maker#hatchful-is-a-free-logo-maker-created-by-shopify))
+That's why Shopify has created Hatchful, the free online logo maker tool, for you to have a free logo with your own branding identity. ([source](https://www.shopify.com/tools/logo-maker#hatchful-is-a-free-logo-maker-created-by-shopify))

 ### High quality